exlskills/course-javascript-basics/Topics/09. Using Objects/README.md

 <!-- attr: { hasScriptWrapper:true } -->
 # Reference Type
-- `Object` is the only **object type**
+- `Object` is the only **reference type**
-  - When passed to a function the value is not copied, but instead a reference of it is passed
+  - When passed it's value is used somewhere, it is not copied, but instead a reference to it is passed

 ```js
 let marks = [